Installing 1E Content Distribution Tools

 Nomad OSD tools

-The tools required for integrating Nomad with OSD task sequences in Configuration Manager.
+The tools required for integrating 1E Content Distribution with Nomad OSD task sequences in Configuration Manager.

 Each Nomad tool executable has a corresponding .pdb file.